paramsbhs/popVid/README.md

-# NeatLearn
+# neatLearn

-## What is NeatLearn?
+## What is neatLearn?

-### NeatLearn is a educational tool for people to learn technical interview questions on the go.
+### neatLearn is a educational tool for people to learn technical interview questions on the go.

-## What languages are NeatLearn taught in?

-### NeatLearn teaches in Java only for now.
+## How is neatLearn created?

+### neatLearn uses the MERN stack.
+(MongoDB, Express, ReactJS, NodeJS), neatLearn will also soon come with a React Native version for mobile versions.
+### Frontend: React, Firebase
+### Backend: Node.js, Express.js, MongoDB, Mongoose, Heroku

 ## What inspired me to create this tool?